rust-lang/book/src/ch13-00-functional-features.md

 }
 ```

-The `new` method here isn't strictly neccesary, but we want our `Counter`
+The `new` method here isn't strictly necessary, but we want our `Counter`
 to go from one to five, so we're going to initialize it with a zero.
 Let's
 see why by implementing `Iterator` for it: